Our Address: FZ LLC G 37 & G 34, Block 13, Al Sufouh Road Knowledge Park, Dubai PO Box : 501703

 4.2 Right triangle where the angles are 45°, 45°, and 90°:

 This is one of the ‘standard’ triangles; the sides are always in the ratio 1:1:√2, where √2 is the hypotenuse (longest side).
 This can be derived from Pythagoras’ Theorem.
-Because the base angles are the same (both 45°) the two legs are equal and so the triangle is also isosceles.
+Because the base angles are the same (both 45°), the two legs are equal, so the triangle is also isosceles.

 Figure 5: Right triangle with 45°, 45°, and 90°

-One of the angles of this triangle is greater than 90° but less than 1800; only one angle can be an obtuse angle and it is impossible to have an equilateral obtuse triangle.
+One of the angles of this triangle is greater than 90° but less than 1800; only one angle can be obtuse, and it is impossible to have an equilateral obtuse triangle.

-The Figure below shows an example of obtuse angled triangle in which angle is 90° < B <1800
+The Figure below shows an example of the obtuse-angled triangle in which the angle is 90° < B <1800

 Figure 6: Obtuse angled triangle

-All the three angles of triangles are greater than 00 but less than 90°.
+All three angles of triangles are greater than 00 but less than 90°.

 Facts about triangles:

-103. Length of the third side of a triangle is greater than the difference of other two sides and smaller than the sum of the other two sides. i.e. 305-225 < X < 305+225
+Exterior Angle3.The length of the third side of a triangle is greater than the difference of the other two sides and smaller than the sum of the other two sides. i.e. 305-225 < X < 305+225

-4. The Side opposite to greatest angle in a triangle is the longest side and the side opposite to the smallest angle is the smallest side.
+Third Angle The Side opposite to the greatest angle in a triangle is the longest side, and the side opposite to the smallest angle is the smallest side.

 Related Formulae:

 i.
-Area of any given triangle with base b and height h is given as
+The area of any given triangle with base b and height h is given as

 Area = bh/2

 ii.
-Area of any triangle with sides a, b, c is given by
+The area of any triangle with sides a, b, and c is given by

 iii.
-Perimeter of a triangle when a, b and c are length of sides,
+Perimeter of a triangle when a, b, and c are lengths of sides,

 Perimeter = a + b + c

-Although most takers of the GRE and GMAT tests do have a basic understanding of these concepts, keeping a ready reckoner of the concepts helps to refresh rules and gear up before the test day.
+Although most takers of the GRE and GMAT tests have a basic understanding of these concepts, keeping a ready reckoner of the concepts helps refresh rules and gear up before the test day.
 Option Training Institute, Dubai, pays immense attention to inculcating in students a deep and detailed understanding of math concepts, believing that this understanding is what ensures a good score to a large extent.
-Being skilled with advanced math concepts is impressive but finally do remember that both the GRE and GMAT are not advanced math tests.
-Scoring on these tests depends significantly on having basics clear.
+Being skilled with advanced math concepts is impressive, but remember that the GRE and GMAT are not advanced math tests.
+Scoring on these tests depends significantly on having the basics clear.
 Concept of Triangles in GMAT and GRE